PrivSec-dev/privsec.dev/content/privacy.md

 ## Hosting Provider

-We use Google Domains and Google DNS.
-We host our website on Netlify.
+We use Cloudflare for domain registration, DNS, and web hosting.
+We use Netlify for website previews.
 We do not use Netlify assets optimization, so nothing is hosted on CloudFront.

-Netlify does store your IP address and access logs for less than 30 days.
-Please check out [this link](https://www.netlify.com/gdpr-ccpa/) for their policy regarding this.
-Their general privacy policy can be found [here](https://www.netlify.com/gdpr-ccpa/).

-We use [Netlify Analytics](https://www.netlify.com/products/analytics/) to analyze the access logs stored by Netlify.
-This information is not shared with any third parties.
+We do not have access to your IP addresses or activity logs.
+Cloudflare does keep logs of your website visits in accordance with their [privacy policy](https://www.cloudflare.com/privacypolicy/).

 ## Software